newsuk/times-components/packages/jest-serializer/README.md

 **hoistStyle: Serializer**

-While on Native it may make sense to show a snapshot with inline styles on web, it's perhaps a little more idiomatic to see it as a `className` and the style to reside in a `style` block.
+It makes sense to show a snapshot with inline styles on web, it's perhaps a little more idiomatic to see it as a `className` and the style to reside in a `style` block.
 This is a better reflection of how it'll be rendered on the platform (RNW magic) and keeps the snapshots a little leaner too.